WojtekTB/Chesscom-to-lichess-games/README.md

 A: idk I just picked a random logo image for now

-Q: Dpes this work on other chess variants such as "Atomic Chess"?
+Q: Does this work on other chess variants such as "Atomic Chess"?
 A: Yes!
 This should work as long as both websites support your chess variant.